ahsanejaz1998/Final_project_2004/README.md

 ### August, 5.
 2024 - Jashanpreet Kaur Gill
 + Integrated precision score and ROC AUC score tests into the CI/CD pipeline - Updated the CI/CD pipeline to include the newly added precision score and ROC AUC score tests

+### August, 6.
+2024 - Justin
++ Altered 'evaluate-model.py' to work on our HuggingFace model and save the accuracy to the evaluation result.
+- Removed unnecessary files related to the original CI/CD development
++ Moved the model call to it's own Python file so we can call it from both our app.py and our evaluate_model.py

 # Data Sources/References:
 ## * unitary/toxic-bert model from huggingface